peterisza/mobilecg/README.md

 -------------------
 ```
 MobilECG II
-├─  CAD - OpenSCAD drawings for case and other parts
+├─  CAD - OpenSCAD drawings for the case and other parts
 ├─  Hardware - the hardware design of MobilECG II
 │
 ├───Software